-When you organize your classroom library, you need to make sure that there is a set of rules established for students checking books out, putting the books back, returning promptly, getting rid of books, and what to do with the books where they are damaged.
+When you organize your classroom library, you need to make sure that there is a set of rules ready for students checking books out, putting the books back, returning promptly, getting rid of books, and what to do with the books where they are damaged.
 These different protocols

 What Is the Meaning of Classroom Organization?

 As a teacher, this is SUCH a loaded question.
 There are so many different aspects of classroom organization that plays into the actual meaning of it.
 According to ASCD (Association for Supervision and Curriculum Development), classroom organization means the following: “‘Classroom organization’ captures the structural aspects of how a teacher structures his or her classroom, and ‘expectations for student behavior’ refers to the interpersonal and conduct norms that a teacher establishes.”

 All of this means that classroom organization and structure are entirely based on how the teacher wants to conduct his/her class and the protocols and procedures put into place.
 Things like having an organized library, library labels, book labels, and rules are all part of a teacher’s organizational method.
 This includes how you have your room and desks organized, including where you have the bookshelf in the classroom.

 How Do You Keep Track of Books in a Classroom Library?

 There are so many different free apps to keep track of your classroom library books.
 Most of these apps require a little work from you (the teacher) on the front end, but once you get this established, there can be an easy accountability system for the classroom when it comes to borrowing.
 Even better, you will save money on lost books by keeping track of the ones you have.

-This app will account for every book in your classroom library will be accounted for with this awesome app.
+This app will account for every book in your classroom library.
 Book Retrieve has a 30-day free trial and then has an annual fee of $39.
 If you are willing to part with about $3 a month, this isn’t a bad deal at all, considering all of the different things this program does.